Economic Development and Fair Trade Handcrafts

 Most women in Bolivia help to support family expenses with day work.
-Many are also skilled at local handcrafts, baking, and gardening.
+Many are also skilled at local handicrafts, baking, and gardening.
 They can supplement their meager income through sale of these items locally.

 Monetary and In-kind Gifts

-money to support local artisan mentors
+Money to support local artisan mentors

 Chickens and Chicken feed

-volunteer at a fair trade store
+Volunteer at a fair trade store

-on site artisan mentoring
+On-site artisan mentoring

 After School Program

-The Community Center classrooms and dedicated educators provide over 100 children with homework help, tutoring, mentorship, creative play and storytelling.
+The Community Center classrooms and dedicated educators provide over 100 children with homework help, tutoring, mentorship, creative play, and storytelling.

 The refuge provides work space and mentors for artisans to develop handcrafts and goods for local and international markets.